vignarajj/qftools/README.md

 - Use the `assets-cleaner` regularly to keep your project lean
 - Organize assets in standard directories (assets/, images/, fonts/)
 - Use consistent naming conventions for assets
-- Run `qf_tools assets --watch` during development for automatic constant generation
+- Run `qftools assets --watch` during development for automatic constant generation

 ### Package Management
 - Run `packages-cleaner --check` before releases to identify unused dependencies